reallymello/nightwatchTutorials/databaseExample/README.md

 This suite contains example tests that use the nightwatch-mssql-assertions package to write Nightwatch.js test assertions against Microsoft SQL (MSSQL databases).
 This can be useful when you need to verify actions performed by browser/selenium/Nightwatch test automation causes the desired changes in the backend.

-This is the source code from this [MS SQL database testing video](https://youtu.be/52BVA9cV2Mc).
+This is the source code from this [Nightwatch SQL Server database testing video](https://youtu.be/52BVA9cV2Mc).
 The full explanation is below.

 ## Prerequisites